Renewable energy is in the spotlight and the battery technology supply chain is key to the transition.

 EnerSys is a US based manufacturer of power storage solutions for industrial applications and has 21% worldwide market share in this field.
 Its products include batteries, charging and power modules, monitoring and fleet management and energy systems used in industries such as telecommunications and transportation.

 Investing in battery technology

 Investors can access battery technology exposure in a range of ways looking across the battery technology value chain.

-This may mean focusing on components such as lithium by using mining companies like Galaxy Resources or looking at battery manufacturers like EnerSys.
+This may mean focusing on components such as lithium by using mining companies or looking at battery manufacturers like EnerSys.
 Investors could also look at companies with more diversified capabilities not purely restricted to battery technology such as Tesla or Panasonic.

 Investors could alternatively look at a fund like the ETFS Battery Tech & Lithium ETF (ASX Code: ACDC) which offer exposure across the battery technology supply chain globally.
 All the companies referenced in this article are included in ACDC.